Anushka-engg/DT-Campion/README.md

 ## How to Use
 1. Open **DT Final Assignment.xlsx** in Excel.
 2. Review "Sheet2" for extracted data and applied formulas.
-3. If using Power BI, import the file and create relevant visualizations.

 ## Future Improvements
 - Automate the formula extraction and application process using VBA or Python.
 - Enhance conditional formatting for better data insights.
-- Develop a Power BI dashboard to visualize key trends.

 ## Contact
 For any queries or suggestions, feel free to reach out!